 Enclosed with this Circular is a form of proxy for registered Shareholders.
 The persons named in the enclosed form of proxy are directors of the Corporation (each a "Director" and together, the "Directors") and will represent management of the Corporation at the Meeting.
 A Shareholder has the right to appoint a person or company to represent the Shareholder at the meeting other than the person or company, if any, designated in the form of proxy.
-A Shareholder desiring to appoint a person or company other than the persons designated in the accompanying form of proxy, who need not be a Shareholder, to represent such Shareholder at the Meeting, may do so by striking out the names printed on the proxy and inserting the name of such other person in the blank space provided in the enclosed form of proxy and returning the completed proxy to the Transfer Agent by delivering the proxy to Proxy Department, CST Trust Company: (i) by mail to P.O.
-Box 721, Agincourt, ON M1S 0A1; or (ii) by facsimile at (416) 368-2502 or 1 (866) 781-3111 or by email at proxy@canstockta.com.
-The form of proxy must be received by the Transfer Agent by 5:00 p.m.
-(Toronto time) on May 24, 2016 (or at least 48 hours prior to any reconvened meeting in the event of any adjournment(s) or postponement(s) of the Meeting), or by presenting it at the Meeting to the chairperson of the Meeting prior to commencement of the Meeting (or at the reconvened meeting in the event of any adjournment(s) or postponement(s) of the Meeting).
+A Shareholder desiring to appoint a person or company other than the persons designated in the accompanying form of proxy, who need not be a Shareholder, to represent such Shareholder at the Meeting, may do so by striking out the names printed on the proxy and inserting the name of such other person in the blank space provided in the enclosed form of proxy and returning the completed proxy to the Transfer Agent by delivering the proxy to Proxy Department, AST Trust Company: (i) by mail to P.O.
+Box 721, Agincourt, ON M1S 0A1; or (ii) by facsimile at (416) 368-2502 or 1 (866) 781-3111 or by email at proxyvote@astfinancial.com.
+The form of proxy must be received by the Transfer Agent by 10:00 a.m.
+(Toronto time) on May 4, 2018 (or at least 48 hours prior to any reconvened meeting in the event of any adjournment(s) or postponement(s) of the Meeting (or at the reconvened meeting in the event of any adjournment(s) of the Meeting).
 Failure to so deposit a form of proxy will result in its invalidation.

-A proxy given pursuant to this solicitation may be revoked by instrument in writing, including another proxy bearing a later date, executed by the registered Shareholder or by his, her or its attorney duly authorized in writing, and deposited either at the registered office of the Corporation or by mail or facsimile to the Transfer Agent (as set out in the paragraph immediately above) by 5:00 p.m.
-(Toronto time) on May 24, 2016 (or at least 48 hours prior to the commencement of any reconvened meeting in the event of any adjournment(s) or postponement(s) of the Meeting), or with the chairperson of the Meeting prior to the commencement of the Meeting (or at the reconvened meeting in the event of any adjournment(s) or postponement(s) of the Meeting), or in any other manner permitted by law.
+A proxy given pursuant to this solicitation may be revoked by instrument in writing, including another proxy bearing a later date, executed by the registered Shareholder or by his, her or its attorney duly authorized in writing, and deposited either at the registered office of the Corporation or by mail or facsimile to the Transfer Agent (as set out in the paragraph immediately above) by 10:00 a.m.
+(Toronto time) on May 4, 2018 (or at least 48 hours prior to the commencement of any reconvened meeting in the event of any adjournment(s) or postponement(s) of the Meeting), or with the chairperson of the Meeting prior to the commencement of the Meeting (or at the reconvened meeting in the event of any adjournment(s) or postponement(s) of the Meeting in the event of any adjournment(s) and the reconvened meeting in the event of any adjournment (s) or postponement(s) of the Meeting in the event of any adjournment(s) and the reconvened meeting in the event of any adjournment (s) or postponement(s) of the Meeting in the event of any adjournment (s) and the reconvened meeting in the event of any adjournment (s) or postponement(s) of the Meeting), or in any other manner permitted by law.